Iskysir/sqlite-okapi-bm25/README.md

 	SELECT title, snippet(documents) FROM documents JOIN ( SELECT docid, okapi_bm25f(matchinfo(documents, 'pcxnal'), 10, 1) AS rank
 		FROM documents
 		WHERE documents MATCH <query>
 		ORDER BY rank DESC
+		LIMIT 10 OFFSET 0
+	) AS ranktable USING(docid)
+	WHERE documents MATCH <query>
+	ORDER BY ranktable.rank DESC

+### okapi\_bm25f\_kb(matchinfo, k1, b, \[column_weight, ...])

+Also provided is an implementation of Okapi BM25f that you can define the free variables `k1` and `b` followed optionally by a list of column weights.
+The example below is the same as before except showing the typical values for `k1` and `b` being assed through.

+	SELECT title, snippet(documents) FROM documents JOIN ( SELECT docid, okapi_bm25f(matchinfo(documents, 'pcxnal'), 1.2, 0.75, 10, 1) AS rank
+		FROM documents
+		WHERE documents MATCH <query>
+		ORDER BY rank DESC